 - Using NON-metal utensils and bowl, combine 1/4-1/2 cup herbal clay mixture (depending on how much hair you have) with 2-6 Tbsp. distilled water until you reach a mixture that is spreadable but not drippy.

 - Apply mixture to your hair, cover with a shower cap to keep the heat in, and leave on your hair 15-60 minutes but don't let it dry out.
-The longer you leave on your hair, you can spritz with distilled water or hydrosol every so often, to keep it from drying out.
+The longer you leave on your hair, you can spritz with filtered water or hydrosol every so often, to keep it from drying out.
 If you let the mask dry out, you risk making your hair brittle.

 - Rinse hair completely clean and follow with an apple cider vinegar rinse.
-(My own apple cider vinegar rinse is 1 Tbsp. apple cider vinegar, 1 Tbsp. aloe vera gel, and water to fill)

 All information on The Hippy Homemaker is meant for educational and informational purposes only.
 The statements on this website have not been evaluated by the Food and Drug Administration.
 Products and/or information are not intended to diagnose, cure, treat, or prevent any disease.
 Readers are advised to do their own research and make decisions in partnership with their health care provider.
 If you are pregnant, nursing, have a medical condition or are taking any medication, please consult your physician.